QuantEcon/MatchingMarkets.py/README.md

 Please refer to the [tutorial notebook](https://github.com/QuantEcon/MatchingMarkets.py/blob/master/Papers%2C%20tutorials%2C%20etc/matchingmarkets%20package%20tutorial.ipynb) for more in depth instructions.

 Download the package, change directory to the one containing it in your python console, and `import matchingmarkets as mm`.

-There is a library of **generators** which can be found in the code.
-They are used to generate different markets.

 Intended use is through the `simulation` object, as follows: